-The Clean Transportation Program has been an essential part in making California a leader in clean transportation.
+The Clean Transportation Program has been an essential part in making California a leader in zero emission transportation.
+The Program has provided grants to ZEV manufacturers, like electric vehicle bus manufacturer Proterra, to help them scale up in-state operations and support economic development.
+California is home to more than 360 companies with 70,000 employees that work directly on zero-emission transportation, including vehicles, components, infrastructure, and research.
 In 2020, ZEVs were California's number one export.
-California is home to more than 360 companies with 70,000 employees that work directly on zero-emission transportation, including vehicles, components, infrastructure, and research.
-Investments in clean transportation infrastructure have created the largest electric vehicle charger and hydrogen refueling networks in the nation.
-If California were a country, it would be the third-largest market for ZEVs in the world, after China and the United States as a whole.
+The Program has also funded the buildout of ZEV infrastructure, helping California create the largest electric vehicle charger and hydrogen refueling networks in the nation.
+These investments in ZEV infrastructure are critical to support California's growing market for ZEVs.
+California comprises about half of U.S. ZEV sales and the state is on track to reach one million light-duty ZEVs sold in 2021.
+If California were a country, it would be the sixth-largest market for ZEVs in the world, after China, United States as a whole, Germany, France and the U.K.

-Since the first Clean Transportation Program investment plan was released in 2009, the CEC has invested nearly \$1 billion in projects supporting the advancement and use of alternative fuels and advanced vehicle technologies.
-Key highlights from the Clean Transportation Program include:
+Since the first Clean Transportation Program investment plan was released in 2009, the CEC has invested more than a \$1 billion in projects supporting the advancement and use of alternative fuels and advanced vehicle technologies.
+Key highlights through August 2021 from the Clean Transportation Program include:

-Installed or planned 13,014 chargers for plug-in electric vehicles, including 4,277 at multi- and single-family homes, 155 for fleets, and 419 at workplaces; 6,688 public and shared private Level 2 and Level 1 chargers; and 1,227 public direct-current (DC) fast-chargers and 248 Level 2 chargers along highway corridors and urban metropolitan areas.
-Level 1 chargers provide charging through a 120-volt alternating-current (AC) plug, whereas Level 2 chargers provide charging through a 240-volt (typical in residential applications) or 208-volt (typical in commercial applications) AC plug.
+• Installed or planned 15,154 chargers for plug-in electric vehicles, including 4,277 at multi- and single-family homes, 155 for fleets, and 419 at workplaces; 8,454 public and shared private Level 2 and Level 1 chargers; and 1,601 public direct-current (DC) fast-chargers and 248 Level 2 chargers along highway corridors and urban metropolitan areas.
+Level 1 chargers provide charging through a 120-volt alternating-current (AC)

+plug, whereas Level 2 chargers provide charging through a 240-volt (typical in residential applications) or 208-volt (typical in commercial applications) AC plug.
 DC fast chargers provide charging through a DC plug, typically at a rate of 50 kilowatts or higher.